krishnabhagat-fs/code-20210427-krishnabhagat/README.md

 4. Then type node app in you terminal
 5. you will get output in terminal, For all the sample data

-For testing the output with some other data you replace the data in json array at data.js
+For testing the output with some other data you can replace the data in json array at data.js